 Prosperity: This project shows an innovative model in financing where the Municipality of Beirut will share the cost of rehabilitation, operation and maintenance with the private sector and community groups.
 Upon completion of the rehabilitation, a maintenance and operations agreement will commence between the municipality and the private sector, to secure proper evaluation and monitoring of results.

-Architect Raëd Abillama views the sensitive integration of the existing state of the forest into a user-friendly urban park as …
+Architect Raëd Abillama views the sensitive integration of the existing state of the forest into a user-friendly urban …

-A rehabilitation plan for a pine forest park in Beirut, Lebanon by Raëd Abillama of Raëd Abillama Architects from Lebanon won …
+A rehabilitation plan for a pine forest park in Beirut, Lebanon by Raëd Abillama of Raëd Abillama Architects from …